Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - So, the same behavior could potentially be supported by different neural substrates at different ages during development.
 - The competitive specialization of regions during development.
 - Plasticity from the three viewpoints
-    - Maturational: is a specialized mechanism that’s activated following brain injury.
+    - *Maturational*: is a specialized mechanism that’s activated following brain injury.
-    - IS: when a region’s function isn’t fully specialized yet (increasing restriction of fate).
+    - *IS*: when a region’s function isn’t fully specialized yet (increasing restriction of fate).
-    - Skill learning: the result of specific circuitry that remains in place throughout the life span.
+    - *Skill learning*: the result of specific circuitry that remains in place throughout the life span.
 - IS address two fundamental issues in cognitive neuroscience: localization and specialization.
-- Localization: associating a function to a region of cortex.
+- *Localization*: associating a function to a region of cortex.
-- Specialization: the degree of specificity of function of a given region of cortex.
+- *Specialization*: the degree of specificity of function of a given region of cortex.
 - According to the IS view, localization and specialization are two sides of the same coin and are both consequences of the same common underlying mechanisms.
 - IS summary
     - Early in human postnatal development, many cortical areas begin with poorly defined functions and thus can be partially activated by a wide variety of different sensory inputs and tasks.